No. 6984668, 70th Battalion, Royal Inniskilling Fusiliers

 - Robert Wright of 32 Baylands, Bangor who died of his injuries in Bangor Hospital.

-- Edith, Henry, Isabella and William Dunwoody; Nancy Simms Gribbin; Thomas Morton; Bessie and Ellen Ogle; William Henry Taggart and Evelyn Tate who all died in Belfast.
+- Edith, Henry, Isabella, and William Dunwoody; Nancy Simms Gribbin; Thomas Morton; Bessie, Ellen Ogle, and Evelyn Tate; William Henry Taggart; James Thompson who all died in Belfast.

 That night the aerodrome at Newtownards, which was the Headquarters of 231 Squadron, Royal Air Force was attacked.
 The aerodrome was guarded by soldiers of the 70th (Young Soldiers) Battalion, Royal Inniskilling Fusiliers, some of whom were too young for front line service and were deployed instead on the home front.
 Newtownards aerodrome was attacked with a considerable number of incendiary bombs and some high explosive bombs.
 One high explosive bomb that fell on the hutments of ‘A’ Company Headquarters killed 13 men, all of whom served with the 70th Battalion, Royal Inniskilling Fusiliers.
 Most were killed instantly, and the remainder died the following day as a result of their injuries: